iDeveloUK/BCN3D-Sigma-Mount-E3D-MK2/INSTRUCTIONS.md

 ## Printing
  - Polycarbonate would be ideal for this adaptor, however ABS, ABSPro should suffice
  - Always print at 0.1 layers as the parts need to be as accurate as possible due to threads and the fact the back plate holds the micro switches
+ - The back plate infill should be around 80% so it comes out near solid.
+The rest of the parts could be printed are 50% infill